AdaGold/viewing-party/README.md

 8. Repeat steps 3-7 until that test passes!

 9. Repeat steps 2-8 until you have finished all tests in the file.
+Consider switching driver/navigator rolls.
+Make sure the current driver pushes using `git push` and the new driver pulls using `git pull`.

-10. Consider looking for opportunities to improve your code.
+10. Consider looking for opportunities with your partner to improve your code.

 11. Before moving to the next wave, make sure you haven't missed any skipped tests.
       - *Search the file (**Cmd** **F**) for `@pytest.mark.skip`*